 Inkjet printers can also print at high resolutions, allowing for large prints that maintain their quality.
 The top resolution available will change depending on the specific printer, but getting a professional level inkjet should cover all your needs.
 If you print at small sizes or not very often, even an introductory level inkjet printer will produce high-quality prints.

 This color accuracy is essential for anyone looking to make money off of photography prints.
-Customers will expect the level of quality than inkjet printers provide, even if they are unaware of the differences.
+Customers will expect the level of quality that inkjet printers provide, even if they are unaware of the differences.
 Additionally, matching the digital look of your photographs to what they will receive in their hands will ensure customer satisfaction and hopefully create repeat buyers.

 Luckily, inkjet printers are still just as capable as laser printers at printing documents and other, non-photo prints.
 Regardless of how often you need to print out invoices and official documents, it is almost a guarantee that you will at some point.
 The downside of this is that each page will be more expensive than laser printers, as ink is more expensive than toner.